 The other day, I had someone ask me how to ensure a sponsor’s sponsorship portfolio was “balanced” across sponsorship categories.
-Her concern was how to ensure that there was an even spread of sponsorship across sports vs charities vs community, etc, particularly given that sports sponsorship tends to be more costly.
+Her concern was how to ensure that there was an even spread of sponsorship across sports vs charities vs community events, etc, particularly given that sports sponsorship tends to be more costly.

 Oh, the alarm bells all of that set off!

 Now, there are a lot of ways to balance a sponsorship portfolio, but balancing categories isn’t one of them.
 When building (or auditing) a sponsorship portfolio, it’s all about what sponsorships are most relevant to your target markets, and will be leverageable for the greatest benefit to the brand.
 Those can fall into any category, and trying to hit some fixed figure for arts vs community vs sports is making a rod for your own back.

 The other implication was that there was some percentage in the community/charity category that would tick a box for the sponsor, making them “responsible corporate citizens”.
 Suffice it to say that simply spending money on community/charity sponsorships to “tick a box” is doing both your brand and the organisation a disservice.
 Treating it like a real sponsorship and leveraging it properly is vastly better for your brand and the organisation you’re sponsoring.